 - Content structure and reusability: Content is organized into modular, reusable components, making it easier to manage, update, and repurpose information across different channels, saving time and ensuring consistency.

-- Extensive integration capabilities: Contentful seamlessly integrates with a wide range of other tools and services, such as e-commerce platforms, marketing automation systems, analytics tools, and AI-powered services, creating a powerful and connected digital ecosystem.
+- Extensive integration capabilities: Contentful seamlessly integrates with a wide range of other tools and services, such as Commerce platforms, marketing automation systems, analytics tools, and AI-powered services, creating a powerful and connected digital ecosystem.

 Why technical expertise matters in Contentful CMS implementation